 Craig is an Ambassador for the New Zealand Royal Forest & Bird Protection Society and is actively involved in the New Zealand Green Party.
 He makes his home in Nelson and opened his own Gallery Store in Nelson in January 2014.

 “A good photo can sometimes be an arrow to the heart of things, alluding to or eliciting an immediate encounter.
 It is the nature of art and the way of nature to push us beyond the narrow realities we often become trapped in, to new or forgotten realms of pleasure.”
 Craig Potton, Moment and Memory.

-Craig Potton’s photography, is available to purchase online, click here to see the full online range.
+Craig Potton’s photography is available to purchase online from his Gallery Store.